Who can register a death

 - name and address of the deceased's GP

-- details of any pension apart from a state pension that the deceased may have held
+- details of any NI Civil Service or Teacher’s pension that the deceased may have held

 Completing the registration

-You should register a death within five days, unless it has been referred to the coroner, you will need to:
+You should register a death within five working days from when the certificate has been received from the hospital, not from when the death occurred, unless it has been referred to the coroner, you will need to: